dorothyjung/MatrixDecryption/README.md

 increment every loop by 4*(num of unrolled iterations) unroll iterations of i (innermost loop)

-fringe case: use same method as lab07 (sum.c), add extra check so that variable le less than height/width??
+fringe case: use same method as lab07 (sum.c), add extra check so that variable le less than height/width: DONE

 5. Cache Blocking - next
 optimal number of blocks to have